GaetanoCerciello/CodeGenerator/CODEGENERATOR.md

 ## 🤝 Support

-For issues, questions, or feature requests, please contact RecruiterProof.
+For issues, questions, or feature requests, please open an issue on GitHub.

+## 👤 Author

+**Gaetano Cerciello**

 ---